Framing Calculator

 💡 Stud Spacing Decision Guide

-16" OC — use for all load-bearing walls, all exterior walls, any wall where you're unsure, and any wall that will have tile or heavy finishes.
-24" OC — acceptable for non-load-bearing interior partition walls only; saves ~25% on lumber but requires thicker drywall (5/8" instead of 1/2") to prevent sagging between studs.
-Never guess — if you don't know whether a wall is load-bearing, treat it as load-bearing and use 16" OC until you can confirm with a structural engineer.
+16" OC — all load-bearing walls, all exterior walls, any wall where you’re unsure, any wall with tile or heavy finishes.
+24" OC — acceptable for non-load-bearing interior partition walls only; saves ~25% on lumber but requires ⅝" drywall to prevent sagging.
+Never guess — if you don’t know whether a wall is load-bearing, treat it as load-bearing and use 16" OC.

 Framing Cost by Project Type (2026)